Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 These routes can work, but they usually require accountants, environmental consultants, and immigration attorneys.
 If clients prefer these paths, Coastal Realty & Property Management can refer trusted local partners.

-Golden Visa Residency Requirements and Timeline
+Costa Rica Golden Visa Requirements and Application Timeline

 To obtain residency in Costa Rica, applicants must have a clear criminal record and a valid entry visa, and they can apply under categories such as investor, rentista, or pensionado.
-Documentation required for the Golden Visa application typically includes a valid passport, police clearance certificate, birth certificate, proof of investment, application fees, and official fingerprinting records.
+Documentation required for the golden visa application typically includes a valid passport, police clearance certificate, birth certificate, proof of investment, application fees, and official fingerprinting records.

 Main steps: